Muhtasari wa Matatizo Yanayohusiana na Kitu

 NaMashal Khan, MD, NewYork-Presbyterian Hospital

-Medications and other substances, whether used for legitimate medical purposes, as a habit (for example, caffeine), or recreationally, are an integral part of everyday life for many people (see table Drugs with Both Medical and Recreational Uses).
+Medications and other substances, whether used for legitimate medical purposes, as a habit (for example, drinking coffee for the caffeine), or recreationally, are an integral part of everyday life for many people (see table Medications With Both Medical and Illicit Uses).

-Substance misuse and other substance-related disorders can arise when drugs that directly activate the brain's reward system are taken for the feelings of pleasure they induce.
+Substance misuse and other substance-related disorders can arise when drugs that directly activate the brain's reward system are taken by a person with the goal of experiencing the feelings of pleasure caused by the drug.
 The pleasurable sensations vary with the drug.
-The drugs are divided into 10 different classes based on the different effects they produce in the body:
+Drugs that are involved in substance use disorders are divided into 10 different classes based on the different effects they produce in the mind and body.

 In discussions about controlled substances and drug use, the term "narcotics" is often used.
 This term refers to drugs that cause loss of feeling, a sense of numbness, and drowsiness, specifically opioids (drugs that bind to opiate receptors on cells).
-However, the term "narcotics" is also used in a broader (and inaccurate) sense to include any drug that is illegal or used illegitimately.
+However, the term "narcotics" is also used in a broader (but technically inaccurate) sense to include any drug that is illicit or used illegitimately.

 Jedwali